apache/juddi/src/site/markdown/ClientGuideSimplePublishingUsingthejUDDIAPI.md

 ````
 public void publish() {
   try {
-	// Creating the parent business entity that will contain our service.
+	// Creating the parent business entity that will contain our
+	//service.
 	BusinessEntity myBusEntity = new BusinessEntity();
 	Name myBusName = new Name();
 	myBusName.setValue("My Business");
 	myBusEntity.getName().add(myBusName);
-	//<snip>we removed a bunch of useful stuff here, see the full example for the rest of it</snip>
+	//<snip>we removed a bunch of useful stuff here, see the full
+	//example for the rest of it</snip>

-	//register the business, if the return value is null, something went wrong!
+	//register the business, if the return value is null,
+	//something went wrong!
 	BusinessEntity register = clerk.register(myBusEntity);
 	//don't forget to log out!
 	clerk.discardAuthToken();